 The current Palm Beach County Municipal NPDES Permit was issued by the Florida Department of Environmental Protection (FDEP) on September 8, 2016.
-SIRWCD is a copermittee along with 34 municipalities, the Department of Transportation, Palm Beach County, and four special districts.
+The District is a co-permittee along with 34 municipalities, the Department of Transportation, Palm Beach County, and four special districts.
 To complete the permit-related activities that are performed collectively by the co-permittees, an NPDES Steering Committee was formed.
 The Steering Committee meets on a regular basis to evaluate the program, to provide training and resources to the co-permittees, and to assist with the preparation of the annual reports.
 Staff continues to attend the Committee Meetings as a Steering Committee Board member.
-This past year the meetings included discussions on the FDEP Biennial Water Quality Watershed Assessment, public education, the Annual Reports and Joint Report, and required refresher training videos on spill prevention, illicit discharges and sediment and erosion control.
-The Cycle 4/Year 6 Annual Report was submitted to FDEP in March of 2023.
+This past year the meetings included discussions on the Cycle 5 permit status, public education, the Annual Reports and Joint Report, and required refresher training videos on spill prevention, illicit discharges and sediment and erosion control.